robertDouglass/opengoldbergvariations.org/content/discover/maurice.md

 draft: false
 ---

-The Aria from Bach's Goldberg Variations is played by during the trial of Lord Risley in Maurice (1987).
+The Aria from Bach's Goldberg Variations is played during the trial of Lord Risley in Maurice (1987).

 ## I am satisfied that you will pay for this for the rest of your life.

-{{< figure src="/images/maurice-goldberg-variations-800.jpg" class="full" caption="Maurice (1987): Aria frmo Bach's Goldberg Variations during the trial of Lord Risley" >}}
+{{< figure src="/images/maurice-goldberg-variations-800.jpg" class="full" caption="Maurice (1987): Aria from Bach's Goldberg Variations during the trial of Lord Risley" >}}

 The aristocratic Lord Risley is on trial for soliciting sex from a soldier.
 As the judge proclaims his sentence, we hear the Aria from the Goldberg Variations.